Reading with you! πŸ“–

 +

-Mathematical truths feel inevitable β€” two plus two equals four everywhere, regardless of culture.
-Complex numbers were once called imaginary; later they became essential to quantum mechanics.
-If math were purely invented, this alignment with reality would be extraordinary.
+Mathematical truths feel inevitable β€” two plus two equals four everywhere.
+Complex numbers were once called "imaginary," then became essential to quantum mechanics.
+If math were invented, this alignment with reality would be extraordinary.
+Perhaps we invent the tools to explore mathematical space β€” but the truths we find were always there.

 βš›οΈ Physics Β· STEM 3